aritrakrbasu/Hacktoberfest-2023-Hack-Codes/HackerRank/Operator Overloading/Readme.md

 public:
     int a,b;
 };
-Operators are overloaded by means of operator functions, which are regular functions with special names.
+Operators are overloaded by means of operator functions , which are regular functions with special names.
 Their name begins with the operator keyword followed by the operator sign that is overloaded.
 The syntax is:

 type operator sign (parameters) { /*... body ...*/ }
 You need to overload operators + and << for the Complex class.